 Events happen, they are not states nor the status of indicators.
 The only memory of events past exist in hardware.
 An event can tell you to turn a light 'on'.
 A different event can tell you to turn a light 'off'.
 Different events can tell you to turn the same light 'on'.
 However there is no event that tells you that the light is 'on'.
-That is a state, and only resides in the hardware that controls the light.
+That is a state, and only resides in the hardware that controls the light, or hardware that watches the state of the light.